dot-open/quantum/README.md

 # Quantum

-Just a simple multithreading downloader， still in develop.
+Just a simple multithreading downloader, still in develop.

 Releases will be ready when it's stable.